-Maintaining compliance demonstrates to our stakeholders that we are respectful of the law and the permits that have been established to preserve the natural environment we all share and ensures our ongoing license to operate.
-As of 2023, 95% of our operating sites have externally certified environmental management systems, and we are nearing our 2025 sustainability goal of 100% of our operating facilities being certified by an external party.
+Compliance with environmental laws and regulations is a fundamental part of our responsibility to minimize impacts on natural systems.
+Maintaining compliance demonstrates to our stakeholders that we are respectful of the law and the permits that have been established to preserve the natural environment we all share, and it ensures our ongoing license to operate.

 View our latest sustainability report to learn about our progress and goals.